Ezekiel Dachomo: Death threats and alleged assassination attempt

 In October 2025, Dachomo publicly stated that his life was in "grave danger" due to death threats.
 He said the threats came through phone calls, text messages, and social media, particularly after he shared a video documenting a mass burial in Plateau State, which he claimed showed evidence of a "Christian genocide."
 Dachomo also said that during mass burials the threats intensified, and he no longer sleeps fearlessly.

 In one of his more warnings, he told his followers that if he were ever kidnapped, they should not pay any ransom.
 He said in a viral video that his death would "raise war" and help liberate Christians.

 A post attributed to the collective Anonymous allegedly circulated among militants and bandits, calling for his assassination within seven days.
 According to the message, his photos were shared and orders were given to "kill him and cut his head off."

 In response to the threats, Major General E.F.
 Oyinlola, commander of the Joint Task Force Operation Enduring Peace (OPEP) visited Dachomo and publicly pledged military protection.
 At the same time, a group of Fulani called Plateau Fulani Like-Minds (PFL) denied any plot against him.
 In a statement, they opined that Dachomo exaggerated the threats to seek relevance, and challenged him to produce the names of those allegedly threatening him.

+On 28 November 2025, Dachomo claimed that Boko Haram had placed a bounty on his life in retaliation for his criticism of the group.
+He said he had credible information about the threat and added that some individuals linked to Tinubu had also warned him to stop posting such videos.
+In response to the video, a United States Representative, Riley Moore, threatened the Nigerian Government, stating that they will be held responsible for any harm that happens to Dachomo.